Anitorious/DoradoDossier/README.md

 ## Getting Started
 ### Dossier
 Dorado works on the basis that users of the library follow a strict naming convention.
 To begin using Dorado, one must first create a folder in the route of their project with the alias, 'Dossier'.

-Within this folder, we create a folder for each document we'd like the framework to resolve and render, with each folder containing two files.
+Within this folder, we must create a folder for each document we'd like the library to resolve and render, with each folder containing:

-1. The .cs file that inherits the IDossierQuery<T> interface named after the folder it is contained within with a post-fix of 'Dossier'.
+1. .cs file that inherits the IDossierQuery&lt;T&gt; interface with an alias of *"Parent Folder" + "Dossier"*, for example; "MyDocumentDossier".
-2. The razor partial template file named '_template'.
+2. Template file named '_template'.

 ####Example
 ##### Directory Structure